eliaschikwanda/learn-code/learn-backend-framework/learn-node-express/README.md

 - To avoid refreshing the terminal when you make changes to termninal you can install a node package calle nodemon.
 - Use `npm i -g nodemon`
 - Instead of running an application using node for example `node index.js`, you use `nodemon index.js`
 - Joi package can be used to validate date send using POST.

+### Express Advanced Topics
+- Recommended third party middleware is `helmet` and `morgan`.
+These middleware slows down your application so you may want not to use the middleware in production.
+- The most popular package for making configurations is called `npm rc` or `npm config`.